 Instant photography portraits, taken by Russ Murray using one of the two cameras that Andy Warhol used for most of his famous, fabulous images of artists, beauties, and celebrities.
 In the end, it is said by many that those Polaroid portraits garnered more fame for Mr. Warhol than his paintings.
 Let’s hope I get lucky, since I don’t paint…

 The camera?
-Andy Warhol used many cameras (he liked to play) including the Polaroid SX-70 with a flash-bar for many of his self-portraits, but is most well known for his portraits of others, primarily taken with a Polaroid BIG SHOT Portrait Land Camera — a hulking grey-green plastic box, with a really cool low-tech (but really hi-tech!) fixed focus twin-viewfinder array –which was designed and optimized solely for portraits.
+Andy Warhol used many cameras (he liked to play) including the Polaroid SX-70 with a flash-bar for many of his self-portraits, and later a Minox 35EL mini-35mm, but is most well known for his portraits of others, primarily taken with a Polaroid BIG SHOT Portrait Land Camera — a hulking grey-green plastic box, with a really cool low-tech (but really hi-tech!) fixed focus twin-viewfinder array –which was designed and optimized solely for portraits.
 According to legend, Andy often replaced his Big Shot cameras when he broke them from his constant use, or discarded them when they got jammed from chemical gunk in the rollers.
 It is said that he had a direct connection at Polaroid, who would keep an inventory of Big Shot cameras just for him, prepared to send by courier on demand…

 Here’s what Camera-Wiki.org has to say about the Polaroid Big Shot: